CodKid1710/ImGui-Compute-Shader/README.md

 cmake ..
 ```

-Tested on Windows 11 using Visual Studio 2022, more testing to follow.
+Tested on Linux in Visual Studio Code.
+Or just run ./build.sh and ./run.sh

 ## Third-Party Dependencies
 Uses the following third-party dependencies: